Alcohol use among college students: Student misconduct

+Underage drinking

 Underage alcohol consumption is a serious public health issue that has many risks to young people.
 It not only threatens or could potentially impact their immediate health but also has long-term effects that can harm their development, school performance, and social skills.
 Adolescents (children) often go through many changes, but some of these changes might involve alcohol problems.
 Parents, teachers, and caregivers should be aware of the signs that a young person may be struggling with alcohol use.
 Common warning signs include mood swings, dropping grades, rebellious/destructive behavior, low energy, and losing interest in things they once enjoyed.
 Physical signs such as smelling of alcohol, slurred speech, or trouble with coordination/hand-eye coordination are also important to notice.
 Identifying these warning signs early can help in getting the needed help and/or support, which may prevent more serious alcohol-related issues later on in life.
 Preventing underage drinking requires active involvement from parents and educators around younger people.
 "Research shows that children of actively involved parents are less likely to drink alcohol.
 However, if parents provide alcohol to their kids (even small amounts), have positive attitudes about drinking, and engage in alcohol misuse, adolescents have an increased risk of misusing alcohol" (National Institute of Alcohol Abuse and Alcoholism, 2023).
 Parents can play a big role in prevention by talking about the risks, knowing their children's friends, and looking over events where alcohol may be involved.
 Supporting healthy activities like sports or arts for example, can provide young people with safer and more positive alternatives to drinking.
 Underage alcohol use shows serious health risks and can lead to long lasting negative effects on young people's lives.
 By realizing and understanding the dangers, recognizing warning signs, and putting effective prevention ideas in place, we can protect youth from the harmful consequences of alcohol.
 Increased awareness and better policies are crucial in addressing this issue.
 By working together, parents, educators, and communities, we can create a healthier and safer environment for young people, allowing them to succeed in life without the risks associated with alcohol use.